amelielabs/amelie-docs/content/sql/ddl/tables/create.md

 be selected using the **`WITH`** clause.
 If the index type is not defined, it will default to **`tree`**.

-All tables are automatically partitioned (hash partitioning), and partitions are created on one or more nodes.
-Amelie uses consistent hashing to assign each partition interval to a node. **`PRIMARY KEY`** columns are used as the partition key.
+All tables are automatically partitioned (hash partitioning), and partitions are created on one or more backends.
+Amelie uses consistent hashing to assign each partition interval to a backend worker.

+**`PRIMARY KEY`** columns are used as the partition key.

 Organizing tables by separating and creating volatile columns as JSON values (objects and arrays) is recommended.
 It is possible to index JSON documents by creating table keys as generated columns which